 NO ADDITIONS OR DISPOSALS

 As a convenience to you, and if available from our system, the prior year's assessed costs will be displayed on the schedules.
-If those costs are correct (i.e., there have been no additions or disposals since January 1, 2013), then go directly to submittal.
+If those costs are correct (i.e., there have been no additions or disposals since January 1 of the previous year), then go directly to submittal.

 Any acquisitions or dispositions from prior year’s assessed costs should be reported for this filing.